Introduction

 Col des Fours – Tête Nord – La Ville des Glaciers – Mottets – Col de la Serigne – la Casermetta – Rifugio Elisabetta

 Thirdly, once all the way down the valley.
-Join Ville des Glacier to cross the bridge and get back on the official TMB route.
+Join the Ville des Glacier to cross the bridge and get back on the official TMB route.
 Then, walk past the Refuge des Mottets to hike the Col de la Seigne.
 There you will enter Italy and trail down to Rifugio Elisabetta for the night.

-- Highest point: 2756m
+- Highest point: 2,512m/2,727m

-- Lowest 1700m
+- Lowest point: 1,579m/1,777m

 - Service: Toilets, hot showers for 2€, electricity in the common area, sinks, café/bar, restaurants, drinkable water